Cloudxtreme/monster-rpg-3/README.md

 # Build instructions

-The tools/build.sh script can be used to download and build everything on Linux if you have access to the monster-rpg-3-data repo which is for early access backers.
-If you don't have backer access, the tools/build_demo.sh script can be used to build a demo version.
+The tools/build.sh script can be used to download and build everything on Linux.

 Below are the instructions to build manually.
 See the instructions in README.txt in the monster-rpg-3-data repo for instructions on building the datafile.